(Dental Coverage is one of the best values in the world of insurance.

 When the bill finally makes it way through the morass of your advantage plan and gets back to the dentist’s office it very well might turn out you owe the whole bill!
 Beware of Advantage plan dental benefits.
 I want to mention an exception.
 If someone is very low income and is getting extra help with their Medicare (specifically if they are Medicare AND Medicaid eligible) there are Advantage plans that are made specifically for this group and they often have full dental benefits.

 In general, for those in the Medicare system a separate dental insurance policy is what is needed to cover your dental health.
 This will be an individual policy as compared with the group policy you had previously at work.
-Most individual dental insurance plans have annual maximum benefits of $1000 though with some you can pay extra get a $2000 benefit.
-There are others still that have an increasing benefit the longer you keep the policy.
+Most individual dental insurance plans have annual maximum benefits of $1500 and some as high as $2000 (there are only a few that still have annual benefits as low as $1000, but typically they are also less expensive).

 Waiting Periods or Phase in of Benefits with Dental Insurance Plans